Understanding Low Water Pressure in Sydney Homes

 Pressure Booster Pumps

-For persistent low pressure from municipal supply:
+For persistent low pressure from the municipal supply:

-- Whole-house boosters increase pressure throughout property
+- Whole-house boosters increase pressure throughout the property

-- Point-of-use boosters for specific fixtures
+- Point-of-use boosters target specific fixtures

 - Automatic operation maintains consistent pressure